-The development comprises of a new single storey extension to the side and rear of the existing dwelling and any associated groundworks.
+The development comprises of new extensions to the side and rear of the existing dwelling and any associated groundworks.

 Archaeological background

 The following archaeological background is based on extracts from CAT Report 1625, draws on the Colchester Archaeological Trust report archive and the Colchester Historic Environment Record (CHER/ECC numbers; accessible via Colchester Heritage Explorer (https://colchesterheritage.co.uk/map).